ntunlp/Evaluation-of-ChatGPT/README.md

 ![datasets](https://github.com/ntunlp/ChatGPT_Eval/blob/main/figures/17.PNG)

-Please consider citing ff you use the data or results from this paper.
+Please consider citing if you use the data or results from this paper.

 ```
 @misc{laskar2023systematic,